 FTA Random Drug Testing Rates Remain the Same in 2020

 The Federal Transit Administration (FTA) annual random drug testing rates remain at 50% in 2020.
 From 1997 to 2018, FTA random drug testing rates remained at 25%.
 Due to an increase in random drug testing positives to 1.06% in previous years, the FTA was required to raise the rate to 50% in 2019.
-The FTA has the ability to lower future random rates if random drug testing positivity rates stay below 1% for the two previously calendar years.
+The FTA has the ability to lower future random rates if random drug testing positivity rates stay below 1% for the two previous calendar years.

-The FTA will keep its random alcohol testing rate at 10% for 2020, a number which has remained unchanged for many years.
+The FTA will keep its random alcohol testing rate at 10% for 2020, a number that has remained unchanged for many years.
 As of January 1, 2020, FTA-regulated employers are expected to be in compliance with the increased random drug testing rate.

 FTA regulations apply to employees that perform revenue vehicle operations, revenue vehicle and equipment maintenance, revenue vehicle controls or dispatches (optional), Commercial Driver’s License (CDL) non-revenue vehicle operations, and/or armed security duties.
 Employers with employees covered by any of these categories need to update their company practices immediately in order to stay compliant.